slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Commitment is an act, not a word."
 -- Jean-Paul Sartre [1905]*

+> *"Whenever you think that some situation or some person is ruining your life, it’s actually you who are ruining your life.
+It’s such a simple idea.
+Feeling like a victim is a perfectly disastrous way to make go through life."
+-- Charlie Munger [1924]*

 > *"I lie to myself all the time.
 But I never believe me."
 -- S.E.
 Hinton [1948]*